 Respondent, “The Supernatural and Transcendent in Shakespeare on Screen” seminar, Shakespeare Association of America annual meeting, April 2020, Denver, CO.

 Recent and Forthcoming Creative Works

-Making Mythology (chapbook), Louisiana Literature Press, forthcoming 2019.
+Making Mythology (chapbook), Louisiana Literature Press, 2020.

 “Frost Ascending,” Climbing Lightly Through Forests, ed.
 Rose Lemberg, Aqueduct Press, 2020.
 Volume in memory and honor of Ursula K. LeGuin.

 Protectress (novella in verse), Unsolicited Press, forthcoming January 2021.